mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-login.md

         You will be prompted to enter your MIT Kerberos password if you have not set up SSH keys.
 To set them up, please refer to our [SSH Key Setup Page](https://orcd-docs.mit.edu/accessing-orcd/ssh-setup/).

 === "SuperCloud"
-    Accessing the SuperCloud system through SSH requires that your public ssh-key has been added to the authorized_keys file in your SuperCloud account.
-Please note, if you have generated your key following the instructions at [supercloud.mit.edu](https://supercloud.mit.edu/requesting-account/#ssh-keys) or [orcd-docs](https://orcd-docs.mit.edu/accessing-orcd/ssh-setup/) and sent it to supercloud@mit.edu, then it should be in place for you.
-For further information on adding SSH keys to your account, refer to this [Page](https://supercloud.mit.edu/requesting-account/#adding-keys).
+    Accessing the SuperCloud system through SSH requires that your public ssh-key has been added to the `authorized_keys` file in your SuperCloud account.
+Follow the instructions on [this page](https://mit-supercloud.github.io/supercloud-docs/requesting-account/#generating-ssh-keys) to create your keys and add them to your account.

     If you have any issues connecting to the system, please send an email to <supercloud@mit.edu>.